 What the future holds: present, personal and proactive

 So, what’s next for luxury?
-Like other industries, technology like AI is something the luxury hospitality sector takes into consideration.
+Like other industries, the luxury hospitality sector considers technology, such as AI.
 “We are integrating AI into our digital strategies through Google solutions to optimise our reach and channels.
 We foresee that AI will become increasingly important in enhancing our data analysis capabilities,” said Priscilla.

-She also emphasised the integration of technology works to complement rather than replace personal connections.
+She also emphasised that the integration of technology works to complement rather than replace personal connections.

 “The future of luxury hospitality will increasingly prioritise human interactions.
 While technology can streamline simple tasks, luxury travellers value not only the luxury of time but also personalised recommendations and tailored alternatives.
 Human interaction will always be central as luxury travellers value personal recommendations and real conversations.
 As we move forward, we will continue to prioritise the human element of service.”